Habrador/Unity-Programming-Patterns/README.md

 ## 14. Event Queue

-This pattern is exactly the same as the Observer pattern.
+This pattern is almost the same as the [Observer](#3-observer) pattern.
 The only difference is that you wait until a later time to process each event.
 This may be useful if you have many events that may be activated at the same time which will freeze the game - this pattern will spread them out.

 **How to implement?**

-Combine the Command pattern with a C#'s built-in queue.
+Combine the [Command](#1-command) pattern with a C#'s built-in queue.
 In the Update method you pick the first Command in the queue and run it while measuring time.
 If you have time to spare, you run the next Command, and so on until you are out of time.
 How much time you can spend on the Event Queue each update depends on the game, so you have to experiment.

 **When is it useful?**

-* When you after an event will load some asset.
+* When you after an event will load an asset.
 This may take time, so if you want to play a sound when clicking a button, the game may freeze because it has to load the sound.
+A better way is to play the sound some frames after the click.

-* When you after an event will play some sound.
+* When you after an event will play a sound effect.
 What if 100 enemies die at the same time and each time an enemy dies you play a death-sound.
 Now 100 sounds will play at the same time.
 If you put the events in a queue, you can check if a sound is already playing and then ignore the event.
+You can also merge the events that are the same, so you have only one of each event type in the queue.